Liberia: Religion

 According to the 2008 National Census, 85.6% of the population practiced Christianity, while Muslims represented a minority of 12.2%.
 A multitude of diverse Protestant confessions such as Lutheran, Baptist, Episcopal, Presbyterian, Pentecostal, United Methodist, African Methodist Episcopal (AME) and African Methodist Episcopal Zion (AME Zion) denominations form the bulk of the Christian population, followed by adherents of the Catholic Church and other non-Protestant Christians.
 Most of these Christian denominations were brought by African-American settlers moving from the United States into Liberia via the American Colonization Society, while some are indigenous—especially Pentecostal and evangelical Protestant ones.
 Protestantism was originally associated with Black American settlers and their Americo-Liberian descendants, while native peoples initially held to their own animist forms of African traditional religion before largely adopting Christianity.
 While Christian, many Liberians also participate in traditional, gender-based indigenous religious secret societies, such as Poro for men and Sande for women.
 The all-female Sande society practices female circumcision.

-Muslims comprised 12.2% of the population in 2008, largely represented by the Mandingo and Vai ethnic groups.
+Muslims made up 12.2% of the population in 2008, largely represented by the Mandingo and Vai ethnic groups.
 Liberian Muslims are divided between Sunnis, Shias, Ahmadiyyas, Sufis, and non-denominational Muslims.

 In 2008, 0.5% identified adherence to traditional indigenous religions, while 1.5% claimed no religion.
 A small number of people were Baháʼí, Hindu, Sikh, or Buddhist.

 The Liberian constitution provides for freedom of religion, and the government generally respects this right.
 While separation of church and state is mandated by the Constitution, Liberia is considered a Christian state in practice.
 Public schools offer biblical studies, though parents may opt their children out.
 Commerce is prohibited by law on Sunday and major Christian holidays.
 The government does not require businesses or schools to excuse Muslims for Friday prayers.